bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example 4 - Doing All Animations At Once"
   alt="Example 4 - Doing All Animations At Once." />

-They\'re all going to move forward at the same time.
+They&apos;re all going to move forward at the same time.
 We will change both the width, the font, and the left positioning of three of these.
-We\'re going to change all of them at once.
+We&apos;re going to change all of them at once.
 We can do that by just passing in these different properties into our object all at once, separating them with commas.